 Rukiya Bano lives in IPHD’s adopted village Bhikamkor.
 She joined the Livelihood Program as an embroider on the first day of our Saheli Women project in 2015.
 Since then, Rukiya has become a pivotal member of IPHD as the Saheli Community Center manager and an education advocate.

 A Muslim mother of four daughters, Rukiya moved to Bhikamkor when she was 16 years old to live with her husband.
 She is often seen at the community center laughing or cracking jokes, leading other women in the village to nickname her “spicy chili.”
 Rukiya is passionate about girls’ education, and she believes her daughters will grow up to be engineers, doctors or the mayor of Bhikamkor.

 Alumni Advisory Board

-After graduation, Abby hopes to attend law school and work in the field of policy development.
+After graduation, Thea hopes to attend law school and work in the field of human rights and women’s rights.

 Olivia Zaller – Saheli Women Program Advisor

 Olivia Zaller is a second-year student studying Political Science and Global Poverty at the University of California, Berkeley.
 In Summer 2018, she worked as the IPHD Saheli Women intern for three months, during which she designed and implemented an impact evaluation to measure the successes of the social enterprise since its founding in 2015.
 She also communicated with Saheli Women fashion partners regarding productions and handled Saheli Women social media.

 Olivia is passionate about the ethical fashion industry, as well as social enterprise and employment as a means for empowering women in developing communities.